procszoo/procszoo/README.md

 Try It
 ------
-Now you can try it in an interactive shell.
-You just run the *procszoo.utils*
+Now you can try it in an interactive shell as follows

-    python -m procszoo.utils

-Surely there is a cli

     cd bin
     # what namsepaces are available?